pytorch/tutorials/advanced_source/torch_script_custom_classes.rst

   assert s.pop() == "pushed"

   # Returning and passing instances of custom classes works as you'd expect
   s2 = s.clone()
   s.merge(s2)
   for expected in ["bar", "foo", "bar", "foo"]:
       assert s.pop() == expected

   # We can also use the class in TorchScript
-  # For now, we need to assign the class's type to the local in order to
+  # For now, we need to assign the class's type to a local in order to
-  # annotate the type on the TorchScript function
+  # annotate the type on the TorchScript function.
+This may change
+  # in the future.
   Stack = torch.classes.Stack

-  # This demonstrates:
-  #   - passing a custom class instance to TorchScript
-  #   - instantiating a class in TorchScript
-  #   - calling a custom class's methods in torchscript
-  #   - returning a custom class instance from TorchScript
   @torch.jit.script
-  def do_stacks(s : Stack):
+  def do_stacks(s : Stack): # We can pass a custom class instance to TorchScript
-      s2 = torch.classes.Stack(["hi", "mom"])
+      s2 = torch.classes.Stack(["hi", "mom"]) # We can instantiate the class
-      s2.merge(s)
-      return s2.clone(), s2.top()
+      s2.merge(s) # We can call a method on the class return s2.clone(), s2.top()  # We can also return instances of the class
+                                   # from TorchScript function/methods

   stack, top = do_stacks(torch.classes.Stack(["wow"]))
   assert top == "wow"